osrf/ros2multirobotbook/src/security.md

 aforementioned certificate authorities.
 This directory should be redacted before deploying the keystore onto the target device/robot.

-The `enclaves` directory contains the security artifacts associated with individual enclaves.
+The `enclaves` directory contains the security artifacts associated with individual security enclaves.
-This is a concept that was introduced with the `ROS 2 Foxy Fitzroy` release, as domain participants are no longer mapped directly to ROS nodes. `Foxy` introduces the concept of a security “enclave”, where an “enclave” is a process or group of processes that will share the same identity and access control rules.
+SROS 2 introduces the concept of a security “enclave”, where an “enclave” is a process or group of processes that will share the same identity and access control rules.
 The enclaves folder may recursively nest sub-paths for organizing separate enclaves.